prasenjeet-symon/bookmark-manager/work-by-symon.md

 ## 27 Jan 2024

+## Google Authentication

-### **Implement Google Sign-Up Functionality:**
+### 1. **Implement Google Sign-Up Functionality:**
-   - Introduces a new route ("/google-signup") and a method in the Google class for handling Google Sign-Up requests.
+   - Introduced a new route ("/google-signup") and a method in the Google class for handling Google Sign-Up requests.
-   - The controller validates the request body, verifies the Google authentication token, and creates a new user if not already existing.
+   - Controller validates the request body, verifies the Google authentication token, and creates a new user if not already existing.
-   - Proper error handling is implemented for invalid tokens or existing users with corresponding credentials.
+   - Proper error handling for invalid tokens or existing users with corresponding credentials.

-### **Implement Google Sign-In Functionality:**
+### 2. **Implement Google Sign-In Functionality:**
-   - Introduces a new route ("/google-signin") and a method in the Google class for handling Google Sign-In requests.
+   - Introduced a new route ("/google-signin") and a method in the Google class for handling Google Sign-In requests.
-   - The controller validates the request body, verifies the Google authentication token, and creates a JWT for existing users.
+   - Controller validates the request body, verifies the Google authentication token, and creates a JWT for existing users.
    - Proper error handling ensures a robust Google Sign-In process using axios to interact with Google's authentication endpoints.

+## Password Management

-### **Implement Password Reset Functionality:**
+### 3. **Implement Password Reset Functionality:**
-   - Introduces a new route ("/reset-password") and a method in the SignupController class for handling password resets.
+   - Introduced a new route ("/reset-password") and a method in the SignupController class for handling password resets.
-   - The controller validates the request body, verifies the token's validity and expiration, and updates the user's password in the database.
+   - Controller validates the request body, verifies the token's validity and expiration, and updates the user's password in the database.
    - Proper error handling for user not found, token expiration, or decoding errors.

-### **Implement Forgot Password Functionality:**
+### 4. **Implement Forgot Password Functionality:**
-   - Introduces a new route ("/forgot-password") and a method in the SignupController class for handling forgot password functionality.
+   - Introduced a new route ("/forgot-password") and a method in the SignupController class for handling forgot password functionality.
    - Validates the request body, generates a temporary token for password reset, and sends it to the user via email.
    - Includes proper error handling and validation for a secure and user-friendly forgot password process.

-### **Implement User Login Functionality with Email and Password:**
+### 5. **Implement User Login Functionality with Email and Password:**
-   - Introduces a login route ("/login") and a login method in the SignupController class for handling user login requests.
+   - Introduced a login route ("/login") and a login method in the SignupController class for handling user login requests.
-   - Validates the request body, checks for the existence of a user with the provided email, and verifies the password against the hashed password in the database.
+   - Controller validates the request body, checks for the existence of a user with the provided email, and verifies the password against the hashed password in the database.
    - Generates a JWT for authentication with appropriate error handling and success logging.

-### **Implement User Signup Functionality with Email and Password:**
+### 6. **Implement User Signup Functionality with Email and Password:**
-   - Introduces a signup route ("/signup") and a SignupController class for handling user signup requests.
+   - Introduced a signup route ("/signup") and a SignupController class for handling user signup requests.
-   - Validates the request body, checks for existing users with the same email, and creates a new user with hashed passwords.
+   - Controller validates the request body, checks for existing users with the same email, and creates a new user with hashed passwords.
    - Generates a JWT for authentication and includes email and password validation functions.

+## Prisma Model Enhancement

-### **Add Tag and HiddenTag Prisma Models:**
+### 7. **Add Tag and HiddenTag Prisma Models:**
-   - Introduces Tag and HiddenTag Prisma models for organizing links with many-to-many relationships.
+   - Introduced Tag and HiddenTag Prisma models for organizing links with many-to-many relationships.
-   - Enhances the database structure for categorizing and managing links based on user-defined tags and hidden tags.
+   - Enhanced the database structure for categorizing and managing links based on user-defined tags and hidden tags.

-### **Add Link Prisma Model:**
+### 8. **Add Link Prisma Model:**
-   - Introduces the Link Prisma model representing individual links with fields such as id, title, url, order, icon, notes, categoryId, createdAt, updatedAt, and isDeleted.
+   - Introduced the Link Prisma model representing individual links with fields such as id, title, url, order, icon, notes, categoryId, createdAt, updatedAt, and isDeleted.
    - Establishes relationships with the Category model for structured content organization.

-### **Add Category Prisma Model:**
+### 9. **Add Category Prisma Model:**
-   - Introduces the Category Prisma model representing categories within the application.
+   - Introduced the Category Prisma model representing categories within the application.
    - Includes fields for name, order, color, icon, tabId, createdAt, updatedAt, and isDeleted.
    - Establishes relationships with the UserTab model for organizing content within tabs.